SreevidyaChGitHub/SreevidyaChGitHub/README.md

 ### What Drives Me:
 - **Commitment**: I am committed to make a meaningful contribution to any project I am involved in.
-- **Continuous Learning**: I am passionate about exploring new tech and continuously improving my skills.
+- **Perseverance**: I take on challenges with persistence and a strong sense of responsibility, aiming to deliver reliable solutions.
-- **Problem-Solving**: I take on challenges with persistence and a strong sense of responsibility, aiming to deliver reliable solutions.
+- **Continuous Learning**: I am passionate about exploring new tech and continuously enhancing and expanding my skillset.

 <h1>👨‍💻 Personal Projects</h1>

 - <a href="https://github.com/SreevidyaChGitHub/CalcMate"><b>CalcMate (Nov 2024 - Dec 2024)</b></a><br/>